-- 6.145 The Kennet Valley DYAA Target Headroom profile is less than that used in WRMP19.
-Between dWRMP and rdWRMP, we reassessed the Kennet Valely zone's DO and the resulting uncertainty profile indicates that there is greater risk of having under-estimated the DO than having over-estimated it, and as such the Target Headroom allowance is relatively low. - 6.146 Table 6-12 shows that climate change uncertainty and demand-side uncertainty are the factors which dominate initially, and when climate change uncertainty is discounted through adaptive planning, demand uncertainty is the only factor left to consider.
-The change between dWRMP24 and rdWRMP24 is driven by the reassessment of supply-side uncertainty discussed earlier.
+- 6.151 The Kennet Valley DYAA Target Headroom profile is less than that used in WRMP19.
+Between dWRMP and rdWRMP, we reassessed the Kennet Valley zone's DO and the resulting uncertainty profile indicates that there is greater risk of having under-estimated the DO than having over-estimated it, and as such the Target Headroom allowance is relatively low. - 6.152 Table 6-18 shows that climate change uncertainty and demand-side uncertainty are the factors which dominate initially, and when climate change uncertainty is discounted through adaptive planning, demand uncertainty is the only factor left to consider.